 - If you don’t want to have lunch or dinner here, go in and have a coffee and take in the stunning interior

-The restored, medieval Chateau des Ducs Bretagne is a 15th century castle that was started by the late Duke of Brittany, then completed by his daughter.
-It was the residence of the Dukes of Brittany between the 13th and 16th centuries and many believed it was the capital of Brittany.
+The restored, medieval Chateau des Ducs Bretagne is a 15th century castle.
+Contruction was started by the late Duke of Brittany and then completed by his daughter.
+It was the residence of the Dukes of Brittany between the 13th and 16th centuries.
+Until this day many have believed it was the capital of Brittany.

-If you are a history buff then you can’t go past visiting the Nantes history museum inside the castle.
-Over 850 historical items are part of the exhibition which is dedicated to Brittany culture and the history of the city of Nantes.
+If you are a history buff and you love facts then you can’t go past visiting the Nantes history museum inside the castle.
+The exhibition houses over 850 historical items dedicated to Brittany culture and the history of the city.

-Nantes is a low rise city, with the exception of the Tour Bretagne which stands at 37 stories in the centre and is visible from nearly everywhere in the city.
+Nantes is a low rise city, with the exception of the Tour Bretagne which stands at 37 stories.
+It is centrally located and visible from nearly everywhere in the city.
 On the 32nd floor, there is a viewing deck with amazing 360° panoramic views of Nantes and its surroundings.
-On the same level, there is a bar called Le Nid, which takes advantage of these views.
+There is a bar called Le Nid, which takes advantage of these views, on the same level.

-Le Nid is considered to be a trendy bar with amazing views and is a great place to have a drink and watch the sun go down.
-The bar is home to a giant white bird (not a real of course) and the idea behind it is that he sleepily watches over the city, and gives reassurance for visitors to come and contemplate the view.
+Le Nid is a trendy place and a great spot to have a drink and watch the sun go down.
+The bar decor is home to a giant white bird not a real of course that you can sit on.
+The idea behind it is that he sleepily watches over the city, and gives visitors reassurance.

 - You can gain free access to the top with your Pass Nantes